📖 Author Info

 Genre(s): contemporary fantasy (urban cozy/witchy mystery)

-About my books: I write snarky (not spicy) paranormal fantasy that explores family, finding yourself, and making magic in the real world.
+About my books: I write more snark/less dark, no spice paranormal fantasy that explores family, finding yourself, and making magic in the real world.

 🖋 Writing & Craft